 considered eligible for Section 504 services (includes individuals who are receiving VR services).

-Customers who meet the requirements above but who turn 22 years old before September 2 of the current fiscal year, no longer meet the definition of a student with a disability.
+Customers who meet the requirements above but who turn 22 years old before September 2 of the current fiscal year no longer meet the definition of a student with a disability.
 For example, if a customer is 21 on September 2, he or she will meet the definition of a student with a disability until August 31 of the following year if he or she remains enrolled in a recognized educational program as described above.
+RSA provides the following guidance on what constitutes a recognized educational setting:

+Educational programming under the definition of a “student with a disability” would include programs that provide a recognized credential of education, such as a certified nursing assistant (CNA) program.

-Graduating seniors in high school who will not be pursuing postsecondary training, or any other type of recognized educational program after high school, cease to meet the definition of a student with a disability upon graduation from high school; therefore, these individuals are not eligible for additional Pre-ETS.
-Graduating high school seniors who are attending postsecondary training, or another recognized educational program, in the subsequent fall term are still considered students with disabilities and remain eligible for Pre-ETS during the gap months of the summer.
-For graduating high school seniors who plan to participate in postsecondary training at some point after high school, but not in the subsequent fall term, the Rehabilitation Services Administration (RSA) provides the following guidance for VR staff to maintain the individual's student with a disability status.
-Four pieces of documentation are required to demonstrate that the student with a disability is enrolled in a recognized education program (length of gap time is not an issue):
+Graduating seniors in high school who will not be pursuing postsecondary training or any other type of recognized educational program after high school cease to meet the definition of a student with a disability upon graduation from high school; therefore, these individuals are not eligible for additional Pre-ETS.
+Graduating high school seniors who are attending postsecondary training or another recognized educational program in the subsequent fall term are still considered students with disabilities and remain eligible for Pre-ETS during the gap months of the summer as long as they continue to meet the age requirement for a student with a disability.
+The following documentation should be used to document enrollment in a postsecondary program:

-Documentation that the individual with a disability graduated from secondary education;
+Documentation that the individual with a disability graduated from secondary education

-Documentation that the individual with a disability has been accepted into a postsecondary educational institution or program;
+Documentation that the individual with a disability has been accepted into a postsecondary educational institution or program

-Documentation of the individual's intention or confirmation that he or she accepted the invitation to enter the postsecondary institution or program; and
+Documentation of the individual's intention to enter the postsecondary institution or program or confirmation that he or she accepted the invitation to enter the postsecondary institution or program

-Documentation that the individual with a disability has been informed by the institution or program that a "seat" or "spot" is being held for the individual.
+Documentation that the individual with a disability has been informed by the institution or program that a place is being held for the individual

-Individuals who are eligible for VR but do not meet the definition of a student with a disability can receive the same services; however, they are not counted as Pre-ETS, and the services and goods must be paid for with Basic VR funds, not Pre-ETS funds.
+Individuals who are eligible for VR but do not meet the definition of a student with a disability can receive some of the same services; however, they are not counted as recipients of Pre-ETS, and the services and goods must be paid for with Basic VR funds, not with Pre-ETS funds.

-WIOA defines three types of Pre-ETS activities—required, coordinated, and authorized.
+The Workforce Innovation and Opportunity Act (WIOA) defines three types of Pre-ETS activities—required, coordinated, and authorized.

-The five required Pre-ETS activities are:
+The five required Pre-ETS activities are as follows:

 Career exploration counseling

-Work-based learning experiences which may include in-school or after-school opportunities, or experiences outside the traditional school setting (including internships), that are provided in an integrated environment to the maximum extent possible
+Work-based learning experiences, which may include in-school or after-school opportunities, or experiences outside the traditional school setting (including internships) that are provided in an integrated environment to the maximum extent possible

 Counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs at institutions of higher education

-Workplace readiness to develop social skills and independent living
+Workplace readiness training to develop social skills and independent living

 Instruction on self-advocacy, including peer mentoring